rylanc/norby/README.md

 #### `Bignum`s

-Are converted to JS numbers.
+Are converted to JS numbers if they are less than or equal to `Number.MAX_VALUE`.
+Otherwise, they are converted into JS strings.
 See the above note about precision.

 #### arrays